cgwennap/pyHitBot/README.md

 2. run "python testsocket.py"

-Upon successful connection, the bot should post "BOT IS ONLINE", echo all incoming texts with the preface "BOT -".
+Upon successful connection, the bot should join the correct channel, post "BOT IS ONLINE", and echo all incoming chats from other users with the preface "BOT -".

 ## To modify